top of page

 CRNA School Personal Statement Background

 It would be a special honor for me to be selected to complete the DNP Program in Nurse Anesthesia at XXXX University because of its sheer excellence and location.
 My mother is a first-generation immigrant from Haiti.
-Thus, while I was born and raised in America, I learned to become a native speaker of Haitian Creole as well as English.
-I spent the first ten years of my professional life as a NYC police officer.
-I have no regrets about this decade because it prepared me well on several levels for making my ultimate contribution to my society as a nurse.
+While I was born and raised in America, I learned to speak both Haitian Creole and English fluently.
+I spent the first ten years of my professional life as a police officer in NYC.
+I have no regrets about this decade; it prepared me well on several levels for my ultimate contribution to society as a nurse.
 Now, I am applying for your distinguished program to become a CRNA.
 As a police officer, I often put my Haitian Creole to good use and look forward to continuing to do so as a nurse.

-I have shadowed a CRNA for approximately 40 hours to get an in-depth look at the role of a nurse anesthetist.
-I also attended a Diversity in Nurse Anesthesia Workshop at the University of Miami in 2019, and Samuel Merritt University in 2022.
-I participated in the Diversity CRNA Virtual Boot Camp in 2021 and attended two Interview Prep Sessions via Zoom.
-For the last two years I have been immersed in Nurse Anesthesia in my free time and my level of motivation has skyrocketed, studying daily about the evolution of the field that I hope to make my own.
-The knowledge and understanding I have gathered fuel my motivation to keep pressing forward to my goal of becoming a CRNA, as I have watch Nurse Anesthesia evolve – from legislative changes to CRNAs influencing change on a systemic level.
+I have shadowed a CRNA for approximately 40 hours to gain an in-depth understanding of the role of a nurse anesthetist.
+I also attended a Diversity in Nurse Anesthesia Workshop at the University of Miami in 2019 and at Samuel Merritt University in 2022.
+Additionally, I participated in the Diversity CRNA Virtual Boot Camp in 2021 and attended two Interview Prep Sessions via Zoom.
+For the last two years, I have immersed myself in Nurse Anesthesia during my free time, and my motivation has skyrocketed.
+I study daily about the evolution of the field that I hope to make my own.
+The knowledge and understanding I have gathered fuel my motivation to keep pressing forward toward my goal of becoming a CRNA.
+I have witnessed Nurse Anesthesia evolve, from legislative changes to CRNAs influencing change on a systemic level.

-I look forward to undertaking extensive research about the role of the CRNA in fighting opioid addiction which is plaguing our society.
-My experience as a police officer will be helpful for my making important contributions to this struggle.
+I look forward to conducting extensive research about the role of the CRNA in fighting opioid addiction, which is plaguing our society.
+My experience as a police officer will be invaluable in making important contributions to this struggle.

 Rated 0 out of 5 stars.